 What is the Life Expectancy of a 1.4 L Ecotec Engine?

-Ecotec 1.4l turbo engine reliability is dependable, but how long it lasts is determined by how well it is maintained.
+The reliability of 1.4L ecotec engine is dependable, but how long it lasts is determined by how well it is maintained.

 Factory warranty on the machine is for the first 100,000 miles or 5 years of use, which should give you a sense of its longevity and dependability.